gonmf/dakilang/README.md

-`len/2` | Unifies with the number of characters of a string input `concat/3` | Unifies with the concatenation of two string inputs `slice/4` | Unifies with the remainder of a string Input1 starting at integer Input2 and ending at integer Input3 `index/4` | Unifies with the integer position of string Input2 if found in string Input1; searching from the integer offset Input3
+`len/2` | Unifies with the number of characters of a string input `concat/3` | Unifies with the concatenation of two string inputs `slice/4` | Unifies with the remainder of a string Input1 starting at integer Input2 and ending at integer Input3 `index/4` | Unifies with the integer position of string Input2 if found in string Input1, or `-1`; searching from the integer offset Input3
 `ord/2` | Unifies with the numeric ASCII value of the first character in the string input `char/2` | Unifies with a string with the ASCII character found for the integer input